 bulb Digital Portfolios drive the practice of reflection.
 Students build advanced higher-order thinking and develop their identities.

 10. They facilitate the transition from being a digital consumer to a digital contributor.

 Students build mindfulness and global perspective when collecting meaningful learning artifacts and making thoughtful decisions about what to share.

 11. They provide opportunities for expansive learning.

-12. Digital portfolio initiatives catalyse learning-centered institutional change.
+12. Digital portfolio initiatives catalyze learning-centered institutional change.

-Focusing attention on student learning prompts connections, encourages cooperation and helps the institution move towards becoming a truer learning organisation.
+Focusing attention on student learning prompts connections, encourages cooperation, and helps the institution move towards becoming a truer learning organization.